 What Are the Facts About the British Urban Fox

 And What Are the Myths

-Contrary to the myth of urban foxes riffling through bins, one of the main food source for the urban fox is small, slower pray, particularly snails.
+Although foxes are scavengers and opportunist hunters, and being omnivorous, will eat anything, they don't spend all their time riffling through bins.
+One of the main food sources for the urban fox is Invertebrates e.g. worms and insects.
 So apart from perhaps occasionally digging up the odd plant in the garden the fox can be beneficial to the gardener.

 Urban Foxes Filmed and GPS Tracked in Brighton, England

 There are subtle differences between rural and urban foxes, as there are subtle differences between town birds and the same species of birds living in the country.
 In the case of birds it's the pitch of their singing that is slightly higher so as to be better heard over the din of urban noise pollution.
 In the case of the fox their eating habits are slightly different and other minor adaptations to live alongside humans with neither ever really meeting.

 In fact the urban fox, which currently numbers 150,000 in the UK, is generally welcomed and liked by most town and city people which no doubt was the main driving force in public opinion which eventually led to the ban of fox hunting in rural England.

 The photo of the fox below was taken by me when we visited 'Secret World' an animal sanctuary in Devon, England.

 Are foxes in Britain a danger to humans?
 The answer is no; there was a couple of reported incidences in London a few years ago where one or two foxes had apparently harmed babies but that is very exceptional, I've never heard of any such incidences before or since.